dajobe/rasqal/tests/testing.md

 - **Result Comparison**: Compares actual vs expected results
 - **Format Validation**: Validates output format compliance

+### Environment Variables

+The framework supports the following environment variables for configuring test execution behavior:

+- **`RASQAL_COMPARE_ENABLE=yes`**: Automatically enables the
+  `--use-rasqal-compare` flag for all test executions.
+When set to `"yes"` (case-insensitive), the framework will automatically use the `rasqal-compare` utility for result comparison instead of the default textual comparison method.
+This is particularly useful for graph result comparison, as `rasqal-compare` provides more robust RDF graph isomorphism checking.
+The environment variable is checked by:
+  - `run-test-suites` (test orchestrator)
+  - `create-test-plan` (test plan generator)
+  Setting this variable is equivalent to passing `--use-rasqal-compare` to all test runner invocations.
+If the flag is explicitly provided via command-line arguments, the environment variable will not override it.
+This environment variable is particularly useful when invoked before `make check`, either at the top level (which recursively runs `make check` in all test directories) or in a single test directory, as it enables the flag for all test executions without needing to modify individual test configurations.

 ## Test Data and Formats

 ### Input Formats